High/low travel strategy: Mixing luxury and budget travel on the same trip

-While my favorite way to maximize travel is through points and miles, my husband and I have come up with a few other tricks over the years to find that elusive balance between my love of budget travel and his taste for the finer things.
-Our go-to technique for a vacation with the right mix of off-the-beaten path adventure mixed with pure luxury and true downtime is our “high/low” technique.
+While my favourite way to maximise travel is through points and miles, my husband and I have come up with a few other tricks over the years to find that elusive balance between my love of budget travel and his taste for the finer things.
+Our go-to technique for a holiday with the right mix of off-the-beaten-path adventure mixed with pure luxury and true downtime is our “high/low” technique.

 Much like pairing an Ikea mirror with an Eames chair in your living room, mixing high-end travel with lower-cost experiences in the same trip can work well.
 It also has helped us tame our children’s unrealistic expectations around travel.

-Our budget for accommodations during a recent weeklong vacation in Vietnam was an average of $350 per night.
-This was on the higher end, but it turned out to channel us toward hotels that we found didn’t cater to families.
-Instead we chose to look for somewhere in the $75–$100 per night range for four nights followed by somewhere in the $500–750 range for the next three nights.
-We also tried to find a third or fourth night for free through select hotels in Amex’s Fine Hotels & Resorts (FHR) program.
-FHR is available to holders of certain Amex cards, such as The Platinum Card® from American Express and The Business Platinum Card® from American Express.
+Instead, we chose to look for somewhere in the $75–$100 (about £55-£75) per night range for four nights followed by somewhere in the $500–$750 (about £370-£550) range for the next three nights.
+We also tried to find a third or fourth night for free through select hotels in Amex’s Fine Hotels & Resorts (FHR) programme.
+FHR is available to holders of certain Amex cards, such as The Platinum Card from American Express.

 This can be a fantastic time to use a high-end redemption to bring down costs and use the savings for extras such as cooking classes or a spa experience.

-During a 10-day trip to Bali, for example, we spent five nights in a low-cost villa and then did a five-night redemption at The Ritz-Carlton, Bali (Category 6, from 50,000 Marriott points), taking full advantage of its incredible kids club and inexpensive babysitting.
+During a 10-day trip to Bali, for example, we spent five nights in a low-cost villa and then made a five-night redemption at The Ritz-Carlton, Bali (Category 6, from 40,000 to 60,000 Marriott points per night), taking full advantage of its incredible kids club and inexpensive babysitting.

-In Vietnam, our lower end stay was in the Bong Lai Valley at Phong Nha Farmstay for $85 per night, including breakfast.
+In Vietnam, our lower-end stay was in the Bong Lai Valley at Phong Nha Farmstay for $85 (about £63) per night, including breakfast.
 It was essentially a backpackers spot, but had a large family room next to the owner’s apartment.
-My older son became fast friends with the owner’s son, Howie, and talked about him for months afterward.
+My older son became fast friends with the owner’s son, Howie, and talked about him for months afterwards.